lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 		}
 		````

- 1. Here's what the Structured Dataset would look like.
+ 1. (Optional) Here's what the Structured Dataset would look like.

 	````JavaScript
 		{